 Monica Schumann grew up with a passion for travel and an unflagging interest in cultures.
 Her parents owned a grocery store in Gloucestershire, England, with petrol pumps in the front and their living space behind the shop.
 Here, Monica absorbed her deepest values.
 "My father... would pack up groceries for the needy families in our neighborhood, even when we didn't have very much ourselves."

-The charitable values she learned from her family and her interest in the world outside her home inspired her longtime support of Catholic Relief Services.
+The charitable values she learned from her family, along with her interest in the world outside her home inspired her longtime support of Catholic Relief Services.

 Working as a secretary for the World Health Organization, she recalls being deeply affected by stories about people lacking access to clean water.
-When Monica, a committed Catholic, learned that a Catholic organization - CRS - helped communities overseas develop safe water sources, she decided that, as soon as she could afford it, she would support our work.
+Monica, a committed Catholic, learned that a Catholic organization—CRS—helped communities overseas develop safe water sources.
+She decided that, as soon as she could afford it, she would support our work.

-She made her first gifts as a family through CRS Operation Rice Bowl.
+She made her first gifts with her family through CRS Operation Rice Bowl.
 Giving as a family was important to her and has inspired two of her three children to work in developing countries.

 Those "others" are important to her.
 "I believe that we are all part of one large family...
 I feel that, when people from CRS are out in Africa and Cambodia and South America, by being a part of [the body of Christ], I am also out there."

 Caring for the People of God

 John Queralt will tell you that one of the greatest shortages faced by our world is the loss of potential among children in developing countries.
 "In the United States, [schools] have... computers for nearly every student.
 Overseas, they have nothing.
 So many minds of children have been wasted due to a lack of resources.
 These children could be winning Nobel prizes or curing diseases."